irfanjmdn/r65/README.md

 ## DISCLAIMER

-This branch only contains files for the WIRED version of the Royal Kludge R65 (ANSI layout).
+This branch only contains files for the **wired ANSI-layout** version of the Royal Kludge R65.

 For the ISO layout or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repository](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).